PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 ```
 Hi!

-I need you to match me with a student for the project work in the course Web Development - Advanced Concepts.
+I need you to match me with a student for the project work.

+Course: Web Development - Advanced Concepts
 My name: XXX
 My JU email: XXX@student.ju.se
 The grade I'm aiming for in this course: XXX
 I got the following grades in the following pre-requisite courses:
  - Introduction to Programming: XXX
- - Data Structures and Algorithms: XXX*
+ - Data Structures and Algorithms: XXX
  - Object-Oriented Programming: XXX
  - Network Programming: XXX
  - Web Development Fundamentals: XXX